BBx-Kitchen/bbj-language-server/READMORE.md

 ### 6. Clean up

 Potentially find a good moment to separate the Java part, VSCode extension and the Language Server.
 TBD.
 Don't know yet.

+### 7. Automate

+We're missing build automation for the releases to marketplace.
+For the time being QA manually pushes the button.